"With a rich homemade caramel sauce drizzled over fresh popcorn, this caramel corn is sure to bring back childhood memories of carnivals and fairs!"

 Add vanilla, salt, and baking soda to the saucepan, continuing to whisk constantly.
 Sauce will lighten and may rise a little in the saucepan.
 Once sauce has thickened and gets an almost "fluffy" texture (about 2-4 minutes; see above video for example) remove saucepan from heat.

 Pour sauce over popped popcorn on prepared baking sheet, then use a spatula to toss popcorn to coat.
 Work quickly so that the sauce does not cool and harden.
+It's okay if not every piece of popcorn is covered at this stage.

 Transfer caramel popcorn to the oven and bake for a total of 45-60 minutes.
 At 15 minute intervals, remove baking sheet to counter and toss caramel popcorn again to coat and break up clumps, then return to oven.
 Repeat this 3-4 times until popcorn is evenly coated in caramel sauce and the sauce is sticky and adhered to the popcorn.